Fergui/m2m-api/README.rst

 Filter scenes to download
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Other filters can be specified using *filterOptions* argument.
+Other filters can be specified using *filterOptions* arguments.
 The default download, defines the filter to be:

 .. code:: python